suneel0101/data-analytics/README.md

 - explain the different components of the data ecosystem and how they relate to each other
 - identify what skills are needed for data analytics
 - identify what skills are needed for data science
+- identify what next steps are necessary for their track

 # Agenda
 0. Intro